How to Define hydrology ?

 This study looks at how rivers work.
 Rivers get their water from various sources.

-This text explains how runoff occurs and how floods form.
-It also discusses sediment movement.
-Additionally, it covers how rivers interact with other water sources, such as groundwater, lakes, and swamps.
+This text explains how runoff happens and how floods form.
+It also talks about how sediment moves.
+Additionally, it covers how rivers connect with other water sources like groundwater, lakes, and swamps.

 – Real-World Uses: